Physical Therapist Hiring: 5 Tips for Success

 - An understanding of how PTs fit into the provider organization and the broader healthcare system

 You can also see more skills, qualifications, and PT hire requirements in Monster’s Physical Therapist Sample Job Description.

-Recruiter Tip: “A caring personality is important,” says Andy McCall, manager and team leader for physical therapist recruiting at McCall and Lee in Frisco, Texas.
-And given that healthcare reform has changed the competitive landscape for reimbursement, “PT has a sales and customer service aspect now, especially for outpatient.”
+Recruiter Tip: Andy McCall, manager and team leader for physical therapist recruiting at McCall and Lee in Frisco, Texas, stresses the importance of a caring personality.
+And, given that healthcare reform has changed the competitive landscape for reimbursement, physical therapy also has a sales and customer service aspect, especially for outpatient services.

 You may look at a job candidate’s past when making your hire in the present, but employers also need an eye on their industry’s future.
 When it comes to physical therapist hiring, that includes familiarity and comfort with the newest trends, including:

 - Home health care